harmslab/topiary/docs/source/index.rst

 topiary
 =======

-Python framework for doing ancestral sequence reconstruction.
+:emph:`Python framework for doing ancestral sequence reconstruction`

+Ancestral sequence reconstruction (ASR) is a powerful method to study protein evolution.
+It requires constructing a multiple sequence alignment, running a software pipeline with several software packages, and converting between arcane file types.
+Topiary streamlines this process, simplifying the workflow and helping non-experts do best-practice ASR.

 Features
 ========